 Often, copying files (especially backing up data) can take several minutes to several hours.
 Imagine, it is time to go home, and you want to shut down your computer.
 But you discover that the file backup task is still running.
 Such situations are very common.
 Leaving your computer run for the whole night is a waste of power.

 How about automatically shutting down your PC or hibernating it, once your files have been copied successfully?

-Yes, Copywhiz can shutdown your computer automatically after the files are copied.
-It provides multiple shutdown options such as Log off, Restart, Sleep, Hibernate and Shut down.
+Yes, you read that right.
+This is very much possible using Copywhiz which can shut down your computer automatically after the files are copied.
+It provides multiple shutdown options such as Log off, Restart it, Sleep, Hibernate and Shut down.